Luraminaki/goSwitch/README.md

 Being a complete noob in `Kotlin`, I whipped up a [python draft](#python-draft) script in order to illustrate how I'd proceed...

-Fast forward to 2024, after recieving some UIX advices from a former colleague and friend for a [side project](https://github.com/Luraminaki/pySET), he suggested me to give a try to `Go`...
+Fast forward to 2024, after recieving some UIX advices from a former colleague and friend for a [side project](https://github.com/Luraminaki/pySET), he suggested me to give a try to `Go` and `HTMX`...
 And for some reason, this game from 2022 just popped in my brain...
 So...
 Here `Go`es nothing I guess... :D

+_although some parts could have been a lot simpler, had I used some `JS`, I feel that it would have defeated the whole purpose of this project which was to stick to `Go` and `HTMX` as much as possible..._

 ## VERSIONS